time-link/timelink-docs/docs/3_Reference/3.3_Source_database_mappings/How Source-Database mappings work.md

 ## Mapping Kleio Groups to Database tables

-The correspondence between a ER Model description and the tables and columns of a database is well defined.
-For a given information model described in terms of ER Model  a set of tables and columns in a relational database can be produced deterministically (see the reference above for details and further references).

-The correspondence between the Kleio Groups, Elements and Aspects and tables and columns in a relational database is defined by conventions and configuration files in Timelink.
+The correspondence between the Kleio groups, elements and aspects, on one side, and tables and columns in a relational database is defined by conventions and configuration files in Timelink.

 Basic correspondence is provided by Timelink for basic entity types like sources, acts, people, objects.
 This allows Timelink to process generic Kleio transcriptions into generic tables as demonstrated in the example of the baptism above.

-In most cases a transcription closer to the source is desired, either because of readability (we rather read baptism$ than act$ and father$ than person$) or because the source describes entities with specific attributes (for instance a land property being sold is an `object` which has special attributes such as area and a typology like rural/urban).
+In most cases a transcription closer to the source is desired, either because of readability (we rather read baptism$ than act$ and father$ than person$) or because the source describes entities with specific attributes (for instance a land property being sold is an `object` which can have special attributes such as area and a typology like rural/urban).

+The following

-To be able to use Kleio to record in a format closer to the source we need to provide Timelink the following information:
+To be able to use Kleio to record in a format closer to the source we need to provide Timelink with mapping information between the terminology used in the source and the core groups and elements.
+The mapping configuration process addresses several scenarios of different complexity:

 -   the name of the groups to be used and their relation with the core groups
     -   e.g. `father` and `mother` instead of `person` or `land` instead of `object`
--   the extra elements, if any, that the groups will include
+-   although most of the time the name of the core elements are used in the new groups it is also possible to map element names in new groups with the core elements in the core groups.
 -   if extra elements are introduced, the name of the built-in elements that they correspond.
 If entirely new elements are introduced, extra information about how they map to database columns must be provided.
 -   if there is information to be inferred from the transcription (attributes or relations), what are the rules to be used for inference
     -   e.g. the element `sex` can be inferred if groups such as `father`